ROSITO/llm-council-Ollama/README.md

 ## Troubleshooting

 ### Ollama Not Working
+- **Ollama must be installed first** - See [github.com/ollama/ollama](https://github.com/ollama/ollama) for installation instructions
 - Make sure Ollama is running: `ollama serve`
 - Check models are downloaded: `ollama list`
 - Verify API is accessible: `curl http://localhost:11434/api/tags`
+- If Ollama is not installed, the application will fall back to OpenRouter (if API key is configured)

 ### OpenRouter Not Working
 - Verify API key in `.env` file